DanielBie/Fachprojekt-Pipelined-MIPS/README.md

 ## Usage

+In each processor subfolder (`\Pipelined`, `/Pipelined-Only-Stalls`, `/SCP`) a script can be used to execute the processor with one program.
+These scripts are `runPipelined.sh`, `runOnlyStalls.sh` and `runSingleCycle.sh` and they each receive one parameter, the name of the file inside `/Programs` containing the program.

+Additionally, the script `runAll.sh` can be used to run all processors with the same program.
+It also receives the name of the program as a parameter.

-The script `runEverything.sh` can be used for testing and receives one parameter.
-The parameter defines the path to a test program.
-The test program will be simulated and the signals will be visualized in GTKWave.
-The number of cycles needed for completion of the program are displayed in the console.
+The scripts all open the GTKWave of the processor and the program.
+The number of cycles it took the processor to run the program can be read from the console.

+Example: `./runAll.sh Fibonacci.mips` runs the Program `Fibonacci.mips` on all three processors.

 ## Supported Instructions